N\'{e}ron desingularization of extensions of valuation rings with an Appendix by K\k{e}stutis \v{C}esnavi\v{c}ius: Ind-smoothness of large immediate extensions of valuation rings

 \begin{Proposition} For an immediate extension $V \subset V'$ of valuation rings containing $\bf Q$ with value group $\Gamma\subset {\bf R}$, $V'$ is ind-smooth over $V$. \end{Proposition}

-\begin{proof} Applying Lemma \ref{imm-ind-smooth} several times we find a pure transcendental extension $K''\subset K'$ of $K$ such that $V''=V'\cap K''$ is ind-smooth over $V$ and all transcendental pseudo-convergent sequences in $V''$ over $V$, which are not fundamental sequences, have pseudo-limits in $V''$.
+\begin{proof} Applying Lemma \ref{imm-ind-smooth} possible infinitely, even uncountably many, we find a pure transcendental extension $K''\subset K'$ of $K$ such that $V''=V'\cap K''$ is ind-smooth over $V$ and all transcendental pseudo-convergent sequences in $V''$ over $V$ having a pseudo limit in $V'$, which are not fundamental sequences, have pseudo-limits in $V''$.
 By Lemma \ref{immalg-ind-smooth} we see that this holds also for algebraic pseudo-convergent sequences from $V''$, which are not fundamental sequences.
 It follows that the extension $V''\subset V'$ is dense using \cite[Theorem 1]{Kap}.
 Now, it is enough to apply Lemma \ref{k} to see that $V'$ is ind-smooth over $V''$.
 Indeed, let $B\subset V'$ be a finitely generated $V''$-subalgebra and $w$ its inclusion.
 By separability, $w(H_{B/V''})\not = 0$ and choose an element $d\in V''$, which is standard for $B$ over $V''$.
 Then the composite map $B\to V'\to V'/d^3V'\cong V''/d^3V''$ factors obviously to a smooth $ V''/d^3V''$-algebra.
 By Lemma \ref{k} $w$ factors through a smooth $V''$-algebra. \ \end{proof}

 \begin{Corollary} For an extension $V \subset V'$ of valuation rings containing $\bf Q$ with the same value group $\Gamma\subset {\bf R}$, $V'$ is ind-smooth over $V$. \end{Corollary}

 \begin{proof} By Proposition \ref{pass-to-hat} we may reduce to the case when $V$, $V'$ are complete and so they are Henselian since $\dim V=1$ , that is, they contain their residue fields $k, k'$.
 Let $K$, $K'$ be the fraction fields of $V$, resp. $V'$.
 Then $V'$ is an immediate extension of $V''=V'\cap K(k')$ and so it is ind-smooth by the above proposition.
 Express $k'$ as a filtered union of some finitely generated field extensions $(k_i)$ of $k$.
 It is enough to see that $V_i=V'\cap K(k_i)$ is an ind-smooth extension of $V$.
 But $V_i$ is even essentially smooth over $V$ because $k_i$ is so over $k$. \ \end{proof}